Healthy Honey BBQ Sauce (Sweet & Tangy)

 Instructions

-In a medium-sized saucepan, heat 2 tablespoons of light olive oil over medium heat.
-Add the chopped red onion and season with salt.
-After a minute add the minced garlic.
-Sauté for another 3-5 minutes or until the onion is soft and translucent.
+• Heat 2 tablespoons light olive oil in a medium saucepan over medium heat.
+Add 1/2 chopped red onion and season lightly with salt.
+Cook for 2–3 minutes, then add 3 minced garlic cloves and sauté until the onion is soft, translucent, and fragrant, but not browned.

-• Add the can of tomato sauce, water, honey, apple cider vinegar, balsamic vinegar, molasses, liquid smoke, paprika, salt, and black pepper.
+• Add the 8-ounce can of tomato sauce, 1/2 cup water, 1/4 cup honey, 2 tablespoons apple cider vinegar, 1 tablespoon balsamic vinegar, 1 tablespoon molasses, 1 teaspoon liquid smoke, 1 teaspoon paprika, 1 teaspoon salt, and 1/8 teaspoon black pepper.
+Stir well to combine.

-• For a smoother sauce, use an immersion blender directly in the saucepan or transfer the sauce to a blender and blend until smooth.
+• For a smooth sauce, use an immersion blender directly in the saucepan, or carefully transfer the sauce to a blender.
+Let it cool slightly before blending to avoid splashing.

-Let the sauce cool to room temperature.
-Transfer to a clean jar or airtight container.
+• Let the sauce cool to room temperature, then transfer it to a clean jar or airtight container before using or storing.

 Video